-This festival of water and colors that falls between February/March is also known as “Phagu” in Nepal.
-This day is observed to rejoice the extermination of female demon Holika who together with her King brother conspired to kill his son Pralhad, an ardent devotee of Lord Vishnu.
-This day, playful people especially the young ones wander through the streets in groups on foot or vehicles with various colors smeared all over them and the people in houses make merry throwing colors and water balloons at each other and also to these people on the streets.
+This festival of water and colors that falls between February and March is also known as “Phagu” in Nepal.
+This day is observed to rejoice the extermination of the female demon Holika who together with her King brother conspired to kill his son Pralhad, an ardent devotee of Lord Vishnu.
+This day, playful people especially the young ones wander through the streets in groups on foot or in vehicles with various colors smeared all over them and the people in houses make merry throwing colors and water balloons at each other and also at these people on the streets.

 Chaitra Dasain (March - April)

 Red vermillion powder, family blessings, and goat and duck sacrifices are essential to praise the victory of Ram, a hero of the epic Ramayana, over the evil king Rawan.
 Mother Goddess Durga, the source of all power, must be supplicated too, for her powers helped Ram achieve his victory.